 Back to work efforts by the DWP are failing dismally, according to a report by the BBC.
-Work coach appointments with each jobseeker last just ten minutes, that the number of work coaches has been reduced and that a smaller proportion of claimants are finding work each month.
+Work coach appointments with each jobseeker last just ten minutes, the number of work coaches has been reduced and a smaller proportion of claimants are finding work each month.

 Research by the BBC that has revealed that appointments are too short to be of value to jobseekers.
 Mark Byers, a work coach for 15 years explained: